Cleveland Clinic logo

 Insemination

 • The insemination procedure is simple and takes just a few minutes.
 You’ll lie down on the exam table.
-Your healthcare provider will insert a speculum into your vagina — similar to what happens during a Pap test.
-Next, a catheter is inserted through your cervix into your uterus.
-Finally, your healthcare provider injects the washed sperm sample into your uterus.
+Your healthcare provider will insert a speculum into your vagina.
+Next, your provider inserts a catheter into your uterus through your cervix.
+Finally, they inject the washed sperm into your uterus.

 • You may be asked to lie down for 10 to 30 minutes after insemination.
 Pregnancy happens if sperm fertilizes an egg and the fertilized egg implants in the lining of your uterus.

 • You may be given progesterone after IUI.
-Progesterone helps maintain the lining of your uterus and can improve the chances of implantation.
+Progesterone helps maintain the lining of your uterus and support early pregnancy.

 • You can take a pregnancy test approximately two weeks after IUI.

-There are some mild symptoms that you can experience after IUI:
+There are some mild symptoms that you can experience after IUI, like:

 What are the most common side effects of IUI?